WORDS

 There was a time when hobbies were just hobbies.
 Golf was a Saturday escape.
 Sailing was a summer ritual.
 Pickleball was something you played barefoot in a park.
 These weren’t signals.
 They were off-switches.

-It's not just what you wear or drive anymore.
-It's what you play, where you play it, and who designed the experience.
+The signal moved past what you wear or drive.
+Now it’s what you play, where you play it, and who designed the experience.

 “The most powerful brands aren’t selling products.
 They’re shaping how we spend our time.”